 It has a side effect that I really like as manager: it improves younger developers skills.
 It also brings many other positive side effects.

 A few weeks ago in a workshop with a customer, Codethink CEO Paul Sherwood was explaining this point with an example that I stopped talking about several years ago.
 I found it so obvious that at some point I gave up fighting for it.
 After listening to him, not anymore.
 The example was…. your organization is developing Linux based products, use Linux, not Windows.

 Dogfooding is another of those actions that in long term Open Source projects is frequently taken for granted but that is not the norm in commercial environment.
 So many projects driven by newcomers to Open Source do not pay enough attention to it.

-Increasing the number of early adopters, reducing the hurdles they face to use your software, analyse/debug problems and report should be a key activity among those projects worried about quality assurance.
-Adapting your delivery process to maximise their impact, not just have a positive effect in the use cases your software was designed for, but in others, expanding the knowledge about how your software will behave in the hands of users.
+Increasing the number of early adopters, reducing the hurdles they face to use your software, analyses/debug problems and report should be a key activity among those projects worried about quality assurance.
+Adapting your delivery process to maximize their impact, not just have a positive effect in the use cases your software was designed for, but in others, expanding the knowledge about how your software will behave in the hands of users.
 Like it should happen between developers and delivery engineers, the feedback loop with early adopters should be very short, so you can provide them improved pre-releases in short cycles.

 Open Source has reached the current point understanding how important the role that early adopters play is.

 Many projects pay little attention to making their frequent releases truly installable, documented, simple to debug without complicated tools or even centralized infrastructure, bug trackers simple/fast to use, treat bug reports as a valuable asset .
 In summary, early adopters cannot follow the pace and, when they do, they need to spend a lot of energy to be valuable.